-Information about Amir Sarghatmish Madrasa Mosque Cairo, tours and Online Booking
+Information about Amir Sarghatmish Madrasa Mosque, tours, Booking

 Amir Sarghatmish madrasa, mosque and mausoleum located in Saliba Street in Cairo.
 In fact, they are just behind Ibn Tulun mosque.
 The Gayer Anderson museum located to one side of that mosque.
 Amir Sarghatmish Madrasa located on the other side.
 Madrasa is an Arabic word means school.
 In the Islamic era, it support of higher Qur’anic studies, prophetic traditions and jurisprudence.
 Seif ad-Dim Sarghatmish was a Mamluk.
 He acquired by Sultan Al-Nasir Mohammad.
 As was the custom at the time, he called al-Nassiri as a tribute to his mater.
 He grew up in the corps of jamdars or keepers of the wardrobe.
 Amir Sarghatmish was handsome man.
 He came to prominence during the reigns of al-Nasir’s minor sons.
 It was when he took an active part in the battles waged on their behalf.